xbmc/repo-plugins/plugin.video.swiplaytv/README.md

    - [script.module.srgssr](https://github.com/goggle/script.module.srgssr)
    - [script.module.youtube_channels](https://github.com/goggle/script.module.youtube_channels)

-   Keep in mind that you won't get any automatic updates if you choose this method
+   Keep in mind that you won't get any automatic updates if you choose this method.

+## Reporting issues

+Please use [this](https://github.com/goggle/script.module.srgssr/issues) issue tracker to report issues.

 ## Support this plugin
 How you can help improving this plugin: